Breaking: Tinubu Appoints Major General Fadewa as Homeland Security Adviser

 Tinubu expresses confidence in new adviser

-President Tinubu expressed optimism that the appointment would further strengthen efforts to secure the country through improved intelligence coordination and risk management systems.
+President Tinubu expressed optimism that the appointment will further strengthen efforts to secure the country through improved intelligence coordination and risk management systems.

 He also urged the new Special Adviser to apply his experience and expertise in support of the administration’s Renewed Hope Agenda, particularly in advancing national security objectives.